zazaho/SimImg/README.md

 * m: move the file to the move-target directory selected in the finder window

+* 1: move the file to the **first** move-target directory

+* 2: move the file to the **second** move-target directory

+* 3: move the file to the **third** move-target directory

 * escape of q: quit the viewer

 ## Tips
-There are a few feature features that are not immediately obvious.
-*Camera Model* and *Picture Shape* can be set to different.
-By themselves these options are not useful because they will show most unrelated pictures together.
+There are a few features that are not immediately obvious. *Camera Model* and *Picture Shape* can be set to "different".
+By themselves these options are not useful because they will show unrelated pictures together.
 They can become interesting in the following scenario:

 Several people have taken pictures of the same scene, you select pictures taken close in time or with similar colours.
 If you impose